xecrets/xecrets-cli/docs/index.md

 ==========

 To encrypt a file, a --password must be supplied.
 If more are given, only the first is used for encryption, although the others may be used to attempt decryption.
+Passwords are also positional, so they must be specified before the action that requires them.

 If a key pair is supplied via --use-key-pair, the file is also encrypted using that key pairs public key.

-If a list of public keys is given with --load-public-key, and --use-public-key with an email contained in the list is also given, the file will be encrypted using that public key as well.
+If a list of public keys is given with --load-public-keys, and --use-public-key with an email contained in the list is also given, the file will be encrypted using that public key as well.

 PASSWORD BASED ENCRYPTION